 Cultural and body diversity are becoming important and relevant topics in today’s world.
 Age diversity is no different.
 More and more people are starting to include people of all ages in the workplace.

-This trend says that someone who’s not considered young is still relevant and important in the workplace.
+This trend says that someone not considered young is still relevant and important in the workplace.
 You can symbolise this by photographing people of all ages in various workplaces.
-Photograph them together with young people, so that this photography trend is clear in your work.
+Photograph them with young people so that this photography trend is clear in your work.

 TIP: You don’t need to take photos in offices only.
 You can choose unconventional places, like skating parks, and take photos of different people having fun together.
 There’s a lot you can do with this photography trend, so feel free to experiment as much as you want.